a person typing on a laptop computer

 Ticks are parasitic insects that require the blood of warm-blooded creatures to survive.
 Most often they prefer human blood over that of an animal.

 Fort Worth, Texas, is home to a few species of ticks including lone star ticks, American dog ticks, and black-legged deer ticks.
-Although slightly different in appearance, each tick is different in their habits and the diseases they spread.
+Although slightly different in appearance, each tick is different in their habits and the diseases they spreads.
 Here is what you should know about each.

 • Lone star ticks are reddish-brown, and the females have a distinct white dot on the center of their back.
 These pests live in the southeastern and central states.
-Common diseases these ticks carry include, ehrlichiosis, tularemia, and Southern tick-associated rash illness.
+Common diseases these ticks carry include ehrlichiosis, tularemia, and Southern tick-associated rash illness.

 • American Dog Ticks are dark brown and have unique white patterns on their backsides.
 These pests are found east of the Rocky Mountains and around the Pacific Northwest.
 Common diseases these ticks carry include Rocky Mountain spotted fever and tularemia.